 Eating a breakfast of biscuits, eggs and gravy one morning and then switching to a green smoothie and fresh fruit the next is a set up for failure.

-Now – some people are the all-or-nothing-at-all types and this might be the best strategy for them.
+Now – some people are all-or-nothing types and this might be the best strategy for them.

 But I’ve been doing this for long enough to know that most people need to dabble before they take the plunge.
 It’s like a pool.
 No matter how warm it is outside, some people need 30 minutes to submerge their entire body, inching their way in little by little until the water doesn’t feel like an ice cube.

 Starting today, add some whole plant foods to your diet, regardless of what your current diet looks like.

 - Add a big green salad to dinner – even if that dinner is SpaghettiOs and a bottle of wine (lots of us have been there).

 - Chop up some kale and put it in the bottom of your bowl before you ladle in your soup – even if that soup is cheesy gooey french onion topped with crispy croutons.

 - Start making a green smoothie each morning.
 You can add itty bitty amounts of green leafy veggies at first and then add more as you get used to the taste.
 This way, if the rest of your day is destined for convenience foods that lack nutrients, at least you got a golden boost of goodness in the morning.

 - Swap out cheese for guacamole when you grab a burrito from your fave Mexican restaurant – even if that burrito is wrapped in a white tortilla.